-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-Investments which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments are demand deposits or deposits at notice.
+Investments which are not qualified as sustainable investments are demand deposits or deposits at notice.
 Sight deposits and deposits at notice are not subject to the sustainability criteria of the investment strategy and serve primarily for controlling liquidity.

-When using derivatives for hedging purposes, the environmental or social characteristics promoted are not considered.
-For the use of derivatives not used for hedging purposes, these characteristics will be considered insofar as possible.
+Investments which are not qualified as sustainable investments are demand deposits or deposits at notice.
+Sight deposits and deposits at notice are not subject to the sustainability criteria of the investment strategy and serve primarily for controlling liquidity.
+When using derivatives for hedging purposes, the sustainable objective is not considered.
+For the use of derivatives not used for hedging purposes, these objectives will be considered insofar as possible.
+Achievement of the sustainable investment objective is not impaired in the long term through non-sustainable investments.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-The fund is not measured against a reference benchmark regarding the fulfillment of environmental and social characteristics.
+The fund is not measured against a reference benchmark regarding the attainment of the sustainable investment objective.

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
 Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?